 Common Vulnerabilities and Exposures, often known simply as CVE, is a list of publicly disclosed computer system security flaws.
 CVE is a public resource that is free for download and use.
 This list helps IT teams prioritize their security efforts, share information, and proactively address areas of exposure or vulnerability.
 Doing so makes systems and networks more secure and helps to prevent damaging cyberattacks.
-A basic understanding of the CVE Project and overview of how CVE works can help organizations better take advantage of and to contribute to this resource.
+A basic understanding of what the CVE Project is and how CVE works can help organizations better take advantage of and to contribute to this resource.

 (This article is part of our Security & Compliance Guide.
 Use the right-hand menu to navigate.)

-The Background of CVE
+The background of CVE

 CVE was created in 1999 at a time when most cybersecurity tools used their own databases and their own names for vulnerabilities.
 Because the available products varied so widely, it was hard to figure out when different databases were referring to the same issue.
 This led to gaps in security coverage, making it hard to create any good system for interoperability between different databases and tools.